developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 Steps for ZDVC server setup after installation: <br>
 &nbsp; &nbsp; &nbsp;1. **Run ZDVC Server Software.** Start the server services either manually or by rebooting the server after install.
 Refer to the last step in the [Server Installation](#serverinstallation) section.<br>
 &nbsp; &nbsp; &nbsp;2. **View the web portal.** Open a supported browser.
 Enter the default WebUI server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.
-* **If using Self-Signed Certificate for the first time,** permission needs to be granted.
+* **If using self-signed certificate for the first time,** permission needs to be granted.
 Follow the steps depending on the browser in use.
   * **For Chrome, Safari, or Internet Explorer:**<br>
   &nbsp; &nbsp; &nbsp;A. Launch browser.<br>
   &nbsp; &nbsp; &nbsp;B. Enter the backend URL: `https://hostname.company.com:8080`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
 Enter the username and password.
 This is the Server Auth Key and Server Auth Password set during server install.<br>